bstiffler582/TcHmi3dDynamics/README.md

 ## TcHmi3dDynamics

-This project illustrates the use of a 3D environment <[babylonjs](https://www.babylonjs.com/)> in TwinCAT HMI.
+This project illustrates the use of a 3D environment ([BABYLONjs](https://www.babylonjs.com/)) in TwinCAT HMI.

-The framework project wraps the babylon environment in a configurable control, allowing users to import and render their own 3D models ([supported formats](https://doc.babylonjs.com/features/featuresDeepDive/importers/loadingFileTypes)).
+The framework project wraps the BABYLON environment in a configurable control, allowing users to import and render their own 3D models ([supported formats](https://doc.babylonjs.com/features/featuresDeepDive/importers/loadingFileTypes)).

-Scaling, position and rotation properties for each model can be bound to dynamic values (symbols) to provide real-time animation.
+Scaling, position, and rotation properties for each model can be bound to dynamic values (symbols) to provide real-time animation.
 The HMI project's symbol update rate is used to interpolate frames and smooth these animations.

 There are two projects / solutions:
 - **TcHmi3dDynamics**: The framework project / control, and associated types